 I am a science journalist and editor based in Yellowknife, Northwest Territories.
 I write about the environment and health.

 My work has appeared in the New York Times, Hakai Magazine, Spectrum, and Yale Environment 360, among other publications.
-I have reported stories on the social science of rip current safety, northern Indigenous communities that are harvesting new country foods in a changing climate, and the scientific evidence behind claims that cold plunging is beneficial for mental health.
-I was previously a Wilfrid Laurier University climate change journalism fellow with Cabin Radio and an assistant online content editor at Psychology Today.
-Outside of journalism, I write proposals for northern architectural projects.
-In addition to writing, I have experience working with audio and video.
-In 2017, I created a short film that was screened at the New York Wild Film Festival, the Art of Brooklyn Film Festival and the Environmental Film Festival at Yale.
+I have reported stories on the social science of rip current safety, northern communities harvesting new country foods in a changing climate, and the scientific evidence behind claims that cold plunging is beneficial for mental health.
+I was previously a Wilfrid Laurier University climate change journalism fellow with Cabin Radio, where I contributed reporting on Yellowknife's wildfire evacuation.
+The newsroom's coverage won a Canadian Association of Journalists' award for Daily Excellence.
+From 2019 to 2021, I was an assistant online content editor at Psychology Today.
+Outside of journalism, I write proposals for northern architecture projects.
 I grew up in Alberta, studied natural resource conservation at the University of British Columbia in Vancouver, and completed a master's degree in science, health, and environmental reporting at New York University.
-I like writing about environmental health and justice, as well as the sometimes complicated, unexpected situations that arise when scientific ideas are applied in practice. |
+I like writing about environmental health and justice, as well as the sometimes complicated, unexpected situations that arise when scientific ideas are put into practice.
+I care deeply about the quality and ethics of my work. |